-As the Skywalker trilogy comes to an end this week in The Rise of Skywalker, I rewatched every Star Wars film, excluding the animated ones and T.V. shows in the lead up to the final film.
+As the Skywalker trilogy comes to an end this week in The Rise of Skywalker, I rewatched every Star Wars film, excluding the animated ones and T.V. shows in the lead-up to the final film.
 Before I begin my brief reaction to each film, I want to preface all of this with my admiration of Geroge Lucas and the universe he created.
 Star Wars brought me into science fiction.
-It was the first film I had ever watched in the genre, and I almost immediately fell in love with the story Lucas told.
-The story of a young hero beginning his journey in the face of considerable uncertainty as he battles for the soul of the galaxy.
+It was the first film I had ever watched in the genre, and I almost immediately fell in love with the story he told.
+The story of a young hero beginning his journey in the face of great uncertainty as he battles for the soul of the galaxy.

 1. Star Wars: A New Hope

 The one that started it all, Star Wars.
 Before there were the prequels and Disney’s new sequels, or even subtitles, there was just Star Wars.
 A story spanning across the galaxy about Imperial forces, Jedi, Sith, and the balance of the force.
 The story of Luke, Leia, and Han as they fight together to save the galaxy from fascist rule.
 If you know anything about how this film was made and how it almost wasn’t (I suggest watching Empire of Dreams to learn more), it’s a miracle it was even released.
 This film is breathtaking, from its expert direction to its beautiful cinematography and iconic imagery.
 Star Wars provided audiences with an experience it never had before and changed the landscape of how the industry writes, makes, markets film forever.